ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-235.md

 Encouraging and supporting ongoing social responsibility and ethical behavior is important for fostering a culture of integrity and accountability within a team.
 Here are some tips on how to answer this question:

-1. Reflect on your experience: Before answering, reflect on your own experience with how well the team encourages and supports ongoing social responsibility and ethical behavior among members.
+1. **Reflect on your experience**: Before answering, reflect on your own experience with how well the team encourages and supports ongoing social responsibility and ethical behavior among members.
 Consider whether there is a clear understanding of the importance of these values, and whether team members feel empowered to act in accordance with them.

-2. Identify any challenges: Identify any challenges or issues with encouraging and supporting ongoing social responsibility and ethical behavior among team members.
+2. **Identify any challenges**: Identify any challenges or issues with encouraging and supporting ongoing social responsibility and ethical behavior among team members.
 These may include a lack of clear guidelines or expectations around social responsibility and ethical behavior, a perception that certain team members are not held accountable for unethical behavior, or misunderstandings or miscommunications around the importance of social responsibility and ethical behavior.

-3. Propose improvements: Based on your evaluation, propose improvements to address any challenges or issues with encouraging and supporting ongoing social responsibility and ethical behavior among team members.
+3. **Propose improvements**: Based on your evaluation, propose improvements to address any challenges or issues with encouraging and supporting ongoing social responsibility and ethical behavior among team members.
 These may include investing in training or development opportunities to enhance skills and competencies related to social responsibility and ethical behavior, adjusting team structures to better promote and support these values, or establishing clearer guidelines or expectations around social responsibility and ethical behavior.

-4. Seek feedback: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with encouraging and supporting ongoing social responsibility and ethical behavior among team members.
+4. **Seek feedback**: Seek feedback from other team members to ensure that proposed improvements meet their needs and address any issues they have experienced with encouraging and supporting ongoing social responsibility and ethical behavior among team members.

 Sample Answers
 --------------